jpKuji/evm-tools/README.md

 2. Load all configured mnemonics (MNEMONIC_1, MNEMONIC_2, etc.)
 3. Derive wallets from each mnemonic (configurable via `WALLETS_PER_MNEMONIC`)
 4. **Display wallet addresses and balances** grouped by mnemonic
+5. **Interactive token selection** - choose which tokens to approve (USDC, VULT, WETH)
+6. Show approval configuration with selected tokens
-5. **Ask for confirmation** - you can review the wallets and cancel if needed
+7. **Ask for final confirmation** - review everything before proceeding
-6. Approve unlimited USDC and VULT spending for:
+8. Approve unlimited token spending for:
    - Uniswap V3 Position Manager
    - Uniswap V3 Swap Router
-7. **Smart skip**: Already approved tokens are automatically skipped (no unnecessary transactions)
+9. **Smart skip**: Already approved tokens are automatically skipped (no unnecessary transactions)
-8. Wait for transaction confirmations
+10. Wait for transaction confirmations
-9. Display a detailed summary showing successful, skipped, and failed approvals
+11. Display a detailed summary showing successful, skipped, and failed approvals

 **Key Features**:
+- **Interactive Token Selection**: Choose which tokens to approve each time you run the script (all selected by default)
 - **Interactive Confirmation**: The tool shows you all wallet addresses with their ETH balances and asks you to confirm before proceeding
 - **Smart Approval Checking**: Automatically detects existing unlimited approvals and skips them to save gas fees
 - **Comprehensive Coverage**: Approves for both Position Manager (for liquidity) and Swap Router (for swaps)
+- **WETH Support**: Included for scenarios involving wrapped ETH

-**Example**: With 3 mnemonics and `WALLETS_PER_MNEMONIC=1`, you'll have 3 total wallets.
-Each wallet will process up to 4 approvals (USDC + VULT for 2 contracts = 4 total).
+**Example**: With 3 mnemonics, `WALLETS_PER_MNEMONIC=1`, and all 3 tokens selected, you'll have 3 total wallets.
+Each wallet will process up to 6 approvals (3 tokens × 2 contracts = 6 total).

 #### Example Output